5 Ways To Prevent Challenging Behaviour In The Classroom

 The most effective use of support from others is the provision of a safe space for the student to access before they become heightened.

-For example, a student may visit a classroom teacher with whom they have a good relationship to give them a brain or movement break and to have positive interactions.
+A student may visit a classroom teacher with whom they have a good relationship to give them a brain or movement break and to have positive interactions.

 If you know that a student can work till 10 am and then becomes agitated, it makes sense to schedule a break at 9.50 am rather than waiting for the signs of stress to show.